SimpleFinance/gradle-test-lab-plugin/README.md

 ## Usage

+### Define tests

-After applying the plugin, create an API configuration and define a test:
+After applying the plugin, create an API configuration and define a test using the `testLab` extension in your build script.

 <details open>
 <summary>Kotlin</summary>